MikeWorldYt/ANT-system/README.md

 | Keywords      | Are descriptive words or phrases.                           |

 > [!TIP]
->  It's not necessary to have all the fields, tho follow in that order, adapt it to your needs
+>  It's not necessary to have all the fields, tho follow in that order, (adapt it to your needs).

 Use if:
 - You Need to have control